yaboiteedoh/sql_orm_generator/README.md

 # sql_orm_generator
-an orm generator that spits out a complete database object based on a json config file detailing your sql tables the generated code is meant to be boilerplate, to be built upon as needed, but works with standard library so as to be lightweight and flexible for any implementation
+an orm generator that spits out a complete database object based on a json config file detailing your sql tables. the generated code is meant to be boilerplate, to be built upon as needed, but works with standard library so as to be lightweight and flexible for any implementation.

 ## operation
-to generate a module, run `python3 v2.py {target json file (in root directory of the generator)}` to use the generated module, just drop it in to your project, and import it like a custom module
+to generate a module, run `python3 v2.py {target json file (in root directory of the generator)}`. to use the generated module, just drop it in to your project, and import it like a custom module.

 `from {database name} import Database`
-- instantiating the database object initializes the sql tables locally
+- instantiating the database object initializes the sql tables locally.

 reach into each table to manipulate its data.
-The `__init__()` function of each table will show you a directory of relevant functions
+The `__init__()` function of each table will show you a directory of relevant functions.

 ## functionality
 aside from being able to detail which columns you want query functions for, there's also support for
-- grouping columns, to return any objects with data matching the single input value
+- grouping columns, to return any objects with data matching the single input value.
-- filtering columns, to return any objects that meet all query requirements
+- filtering columns, to return any objects that meet all query requirements.

 ## json format
 ```